 Image SEO starts with the file name.
-You want Google to know what the image is about without even looking at it, so use your keyword in the image file name.
-It’s simple: if your image is a sunrise in Paris over Notre Dame Cathedral, the file name shouldn’t be DSC4536.jpg, but notre-dame-paris-sunrise.jpg.
-The main keyword would be Notre Dame, as that is the main subject of the photo, which is why it’s at the beginning of the file name.
+You want Google to know what the image is about without even looking at it, so use your focus keyphrase in the image file name.
+It’s simple: if your image shows a sunrise in Paris over Notre Dame Cathedral, the file name shouldn’t be DSC4536.jpg, but notre-dame-paris-sunrise.jpg.
+The main keyphrase would be Notre Dame, as that is the main subject of the photo, which is why it’s at the beginning of the file name.

 Scale for image SEO

 Loading times are important for UX and SEO.
 The faster the site, the easier it is to visit and index a page.
 Images can have a big impact on loading times, especially when you upload a huge image then display it really small – for example a 2500×1500 pixels image displayed at 250×150 pixels size – as the entire image still has to be loaded.
 So resize the image to how you want it displayed.
 WordPress helps by automatically providing the image in multiple sizes after upload.
 Unfortunately, that doesn’t mean the file size is optimized as well, that’s just the image display size.

 Use responsive images

 Reduce file size

 The next step in image SEO should be to make sure that scaled image is compressed so it is served in the smallest file size possible.

 Adding the image to your article

-Now your image is ready to use, don’t just throw it into your article anywhere.
+Now your image is ready to use, but don’t just throw it into your article anywhere.
 As mentioned earlier, adding it close to related textual content helps a lot.
 It makes sure the text is as relevant to the image as the image is to the text.